What is a reasonable expectation of privacy?

 Experienced Lawyers Who Can Seek Suppression

 Lawyers who can seek suppression based on a violation of your reasonable expectation of privacy.
 The defense team with LEWIS & DICKSTEIN, P.L.L.C. consists of seasoned criminal defense veterans with decades of experience successfully defending clients in felony and misdemeanor cases.
-If the government has breached your reasonable expectation of privacy and illegally collected evidence against you, we can give you a strong, smart and effective defense.
-Call us today for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+If the government has breached your reasonable expectation of privacy and illegally collected evidence against you, we can give you a strong, smart, and effective defense.